WitorSs/witorss.github.io/_tabs/about.md

 ## English:

 ### Hello, my name is Allan Vitor.
-I have a degree in Information Management from the Federal University of Pernambuco (UFPE), where I developed a strong passion for cybersecurity throughout my academic and professional journey.
-Currently, I am working as an Information Security Analyst Intern at Oracle Brazil.
+I hold a degree in Information Management from the Federal University of Pernambuco (UFPE) and have developed a strong passion for cybersecurity throughout my academic and professional journey.
+I recently completed my internship as an Information Security Analyst at Oracle Brazil, and I am currently pursuing further training in Information Security to deepen my knowledge and skills.

 ### I am a proactive and adaptable professional, committed to continuous learning.
 I constantly seek to stay updated on technological trends and best security practices, enhancing my skills to tackle challenges in the ever-evolving cybersecurity landscape.